gullerya/data-tier/docs/lifecycle.md

 ### A. View detection and processing
 `data-tier`'s __view__ is simply any DOM element that has `data-tie` attribute defined (either by HTML definition or by setting its `dataset.tie` property).

-Henceforce, any mention of `view` term is according to the above statement.
+Henceforth, any mention of the `view` term is according to the above statement.

 Any time library processes a view, the following steps are taken:
 - `data-tie` attribute is parsed and preprocessed for a performant future use